Ford Mondeo (second generation): Asia

-In Taiwan, the second generation Ford Mondeo (CD132) was produced in Chungli, Taiwan from 2001.
+In Taiwan, the second generation Ford Mondeo (CD132) was produced in Zhongli, Taiwan from 2001.
 It was redesigned and marketed by Ford Lio Ho as the Ford Mondeo Metrostar.
 The redesign featured 17 inch alloys, 14 inch brake disks, a completely redesigned front end and restyled tail lamps, while the interior remained the same as the European model, featuring Nappa leather and the IP imported from Germany.
-Two versions of the grilles were offered, with the earlier one featuring vertical bars with the Ford badge on the top and the latter-launched one from 2003 for the V6 models featuring horizontal bars and the Ford oval in the center.
+Two versions of the grilles were offered, with the earlier one featuring vertical bars with the Ford badge on the top and the latter-launched one from 2003 for the V6 models featuring horizontal bars and the Ford oval in the centre.
 The V6 version of the grilles were later available in lower trim models as the Koln Edition.
 A facelift called the Ford Mondeo Metrostar A+ was launched by the end of 2003, featuring completely redesigned front end and restyled tail lamps once again.
 The Europe spec Mondeo RS model was also produced in Taiwan starting from 2002 and offered as a sportier variant, while the European Mondeo ST220 performance model was imported.

 The Ford Mondeo Metrostar in Taiwan was also exported to a few countries in east Asia including China and Vietnam.
 The Ford Mondeo Metrostar in Taiwan was produced from 2001 to 2007 as a 4-door sedan only.
-The model is powered by a 2.0 liter DOHC inline-4 engine or a 2.5 DOHC V6 engine option for the post 2003 model.
+The model is powered by a 2.0-litre DOHC inline-4 engine or a 2.5 DOHC V6 engine option for the post 2003 model.